haandol/cdk-sagemaker-studio/README.md

-# Sagemaker Studio on CDK
+# Sagemaker Studio with VPC using CDK

 # Prerequisite